gahan-corporation/wyatt/doc/source/howtos/website.rst

     * This guide assumes `basic knowledge of Python
       <http://docs.python.org/2/tutorial/>`_
-    * This guide assumes :ref:`an installed Odoo <setup/install>`
+    * This guide assumes :ref:`an installed Gerp <setup/install>`

 Creating a basic module
 =======================

-In Odoo, tasks are performed by creating modules.
+In Gerp, tasks are performed by creating modules.

-Modules customize the behavior of an Odoo installation, either by adding new behaviors or by altering existing ones (including behaviors added by other modules).
+Modules customize the behavior of an Gerp installation, either by adding new behaviors or by altering existing ones (including behaviors added by other modules).

-:ref:`Odoo's scaffolding <reference/cmdline/scaffold>` can setup a basic module.
+:ref:`Gerp's scaffolding <reference/cmdline/scaffold>` can setup a basic module.
 To quickly get started simply invoke:

 .. code-block:: console